-The Quadrotor is powered by a three-cell-Lithium-Polymer-Ion battery whose voltage is about 12V.
+The THRONE quadrotor is powered by a three-cell-Lithium-Polymer-Ion battery with 12V voltage.
 The battery is connected to a power board, which has four 12V interfaces to power the BLDCs.
 Meanwhile, a voltage adapter is used to turn the voltage into 5V for powering the processors onboard.
 The SCM onboard will measure the voltage of the battery continuously during the flight and raise the alarm once under voltage happens so that we can ensure safety of fight and battery.